3.1 Student-centred education

 Already present talent

-In the Introduction module, FFT recommends exploring at the beginning of the school year what your students have already mastered in your subject specialism.
+At the beginning of the school year, research what talents your students already possess in your subject area.
 Even at the first meeting, a student may have more skills than you in a particular area.
 Therefore, scout for talent and offer students with talent that is already present the opportunity to take the lead in your lessons right away and give them the chance to help their classmates.
 When you do this, you show that you recognize their talent by bringing it into the lesson.
 If you don’t, talented students who have already developed their talents in your subject area will feel ignored.

 Potential talent